andrewarchi/vscode-terminal-colors/README.md

-# VSCode Terminal Colors
+# VS Code Terminal Colors

-This project contains terminal color scheme files to customize the macOS Terminal to match the default Visual Studio Code color schemes.
-Included are VSCode theme files and macOS Terminal profile files.
-The profile fonts are set to FiraCode, but that can be changed to Menlo to match the default VSCode font.
+This project contains terminal color scheme files to customize the macOS Terminal and Windows Command Prompt to match the default Visual Studio Code color schemes.
+Included are VS Code theme files, macOS Terminal profile files, and ini files for Color Tool on Windows.
+The profile fonts are set to FiraCode, but that can be changed to Menlo to match the default VS Code font.

 ## Light+